ortus-boxlang/boxlang-docs/language/java-integration.md

 }
 ```

-Basically, your CFC must implement the appropriate methods the interface(s) tell you that it needs.
-After that, your CFC will be Javafyied, and it can be used like a native Java interface implementing objects!
+Basically, your class must implement the appropriate methods the interface(s) tell you that it needs.
+After that, your class will be Java-fide, and it can be used like a native Java interface implementing objects!
 Enjoy!